Technologicat/unpythonic/README.md

 ## Emacs syntax highlighting for language extensions

-This `init.el` snippet can be used to add syntax-highlighting for keywords specific to `MacroPy` and `unpythonic` to your Emacs setup:
+This Elisp snippet can be used to add syntax-highlighting for keywords specific to `MacroPy` and `unpythonic` to your Emacs setup:

 ```elisp
   (defun my/unpythonic-syntax-highlight-setup ()